jelie-05/Radar-Gesture-Recognition/README.md

 - `c`: produces a tar archive containing C source code, which can be compiled later for any target (not device-specific).

+The resulting .so file or .tar file (extracted) should be placed in `cpp_inference/`.

 ---

 ### C++ Deployment